Robot Chicken season 6

 The sixth season of the stop-motion television series Robot Chicken originally aired in the United States on Cartoon Network's late night programming block, Adult Swim.
 Season six officially began on September 10, 2012, on Adult Swim, with Robot Chicken DC Comics Special and contained a total of twenty episodes.
 The first of the regular Season 6 episodes aired on September 17, 2012.
 (Note: Adult Swim lists the show's sixth season as premiering on September 16, 2012 at 12:00 a.m.
 (24:00) EST/PST, which is effectively September 17.)
-This is also the first season to be streamed uncensored on HBO Max since the first 5 seasons are censored.
+This is also the first season to be streamed uncensored on HBO Max, since the first five seasons are censored.

+Most episode titles in the season are based on causes of death, with the titles for the Christmas special and the finale being the only exceptions.

 Overview

 The sixth season of Robot Chicken includes many TV, movie, commercial, pop culture parodies, all acted out by dolls and action figures.
 In this season, the roles are reversed as Robot Chicken now forces the Mad Scientist to endure the same torture he was once subjected to.
 The sketches are now seen from his perspective.

 Robot Chicken DC Comics Special (September 10, 2012) is a DC Universe special, in collaboration with DC Entertainment and Warner Bros.
 Animation.
 Voice actors are Seth Green as Batman, Robin and Aquaman, Paul Reubens as the Riddler, Neil Patrick Harris as Two-Face, Alfred Molina as Lex Luthor, Nathan Fillion as the Green Lantern, Megan Fox as Lois Lane, Breckin Meyer as Superman, and Kevin Shinick as the narrator.
 Cast also includes Abraham Benrubi, Alex Borstein, Clare Grant, Tara Strong, Matthew Senreich, Aaron Paul, Steven Tyler, Tom Root and Zeb Wells.